 My full name is Hannah Karena Jones.
 I grew up in the suburbs of Philadelphia in a pink and green house with a pink plaid kitchen ceiling and many other rainbow-worthy rooms.
 Every summer I was the water rat at the local swim club who would hold her breath underwater instead of obediently getting out during adult swim.
 When I wasn’t swimming, I was journaling in my neverending series of diaries (27 composition books and counting!), checking out the maximum amount of books from the public library, reading under the covers like it was my job, and attending various sporty summer camps in a vain attempt to improve my non-existent athletic abilities.
 The school year was pretty much the same: Reading Olympics, swim team, marching band, chamber orchestra, writing bad poetry for the high school literary magazine.
 I moved to the only official town in Pennsylvania where I read a lot (about Joan of Arc), wrote a lot (about Joan of Arc), and slept little (thanks to Joan of Arc…noticing a theme here?), ultimately graduating from Bloomsburg University with dual degrees in Creative Writing and History and a minor in Professional Writing.
 After that, I hung out with some of the best book nerds I’ve ever met at the New York University Summer Publishing Institute.

-I’m now what some people might refer to as a “grown up” with a “grown up job” (I’m an assistant manager of content management at HarperCollins Publishers) and I live in New Jersey with several rainbow-worthy rooms.
+I’m now what some people might refer to as a “grown up” with a “grown up job” (I’m managing editor at Running Press) and I live in New Jersey with several rainbow-worthy rooms.
 My roommates include a cat named Gizmo and a Welsh terrier named Cricket.
-I’m a member of the Society of Children’s Book Writers and Illustrators (SCBWI).